prasoonmhwr/Git-Introduction/README.md

 ![picture alt](resources/images/commit.png "After commiting your changes")

-You can see that now our working directory is clean, our changes sits in .git folder which get created at time of __git init__ .
+You can see that now our working directory is clean, our changes sits in .git folder which get created at time of `git init` .
 Still our changes are in the local , the reason is explained in the next topic below.

+Another way of commiting is `git commit -am "log message"`, this technique is called express commit using this you do not have to run `git add`

 __Basic git flow__